terokarvinen/micro-run/README.md

 # micro-run

-Press F5 to run the current file, a plugin for Micro editor
+Press F5 to run the current file, a plugin for Micro editor.